opensrp/fhircore/docs/configuration.md

    Each `section` contains:

-   * `reference` of the config's Binary resource associated with the Composition's appId
+   * `reference` to the Binary config associated with the Composition appId

-   * `identifier` that represents a config's name
+   * `identifier` that represents a config classification name

    ```json
    "section": [